Estimated reading time: 9 minutes

 Firstly, it can help you get the support and care you need.

-Secondly, by talking openly about your depression, you’ll be sending a strong message that mental health is not a taboo topic.
+Next, by talking openly about your depression.
+You’ll be sending a strong message that mental health is not a taboo topic.

 Thirdly, it will make working together more comfortable and enjoyable for both of you.

-It would also be beneficial to offer to be available during office hours so that management or colleagues have the opportunity to contact you for support.
-It’s also important to explain how it has impacted your work and why it’s necessary for you to take time off for treatment.
+It would also be beneficial to be available during office hours so that management has the opportunity to support you.
+It’s also important to explain how it has impacted your work and why.

 Depression can be a struggle to overcome, but antidepressant medication may help to provide relief.
-When taking supplements, you must speak with your doctor or health care provider first to ensure to take the correct medication, as each antidepressant has different side effects and benefits.
+When taking supplements, you must speak with your doctor first to ensure to take the correct medication.
+As each antidepressant has different side effects and benefits.

 Additionally, do not take antidepressant medication (like Tricyclic antidepressants) without consulting your doctor.
 In addition, antidepressant medication can help to improve your mood and make you more productive at work.
 Additionally, antidepressants can reduce thoughts of suicide and depressive symptoms in general.